Skip to content

 Does Crisis Services Buffalo accept Medicaid?

 Yes.
 According to SAMHSA data, Crisis Services Buffalo accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific VA Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific NY Medicaid plan.
 Call (716) 834-2310 to verify your benefits.

 What level of care does Crisis Services Buffalo offer?